speekha/httpmocker/README.md

 In this example, we decided to store the scenarios in the assets folder of the app (but you could also have them as resources in your classpath and use the `Classloader` to access them or even store them in a certain folder and access that folder with any File API you're comfortable with).
-You also need to provide the FilePolicy you want to use: that policy defines which file to check to find a match for a request.
+You also need to provide the `FilePolicy` you want to use: that policy defines which file to check to find a match for a request.
 A few policies are provided in the library, but you can also define your own.
-An `InMemoryPolicy` allows to configure your static scenarios entirely through code and keep them in memory instead of reading them from an actual file on the disc.

 Additionally, you need to provide a Mapper to parse the JSON scenario files.
-In theory, scenarios do not have to be stored as JSON: you could use XML if you prefer, or any other format, as long as you provide your own Mapper class to serialize and deserialize the business objects.
-As far as this lib is concerned though, a  few mappers are available out of the box, but they only handle JSON format for the moment and are based on Jackson, Gson or Moshi.
+In theory, scenarios do not have to be stored as JSON: you could use XML if you prefered, or any other format, as long as you provide your own `Mapper` class to serialize and deserialize the business objects.
+As far as this lib is concerned though, a  few mappers are available out of the box, but they only handle JSON format for the moment and are based on Jackson, Gson, Moshi and Kotlinx serialization.
 They are provided in specific modules so you can choose one based on the JSON library you already use, thus limiting the risk for duplicate libraries serving the same purpose in your app.
-An implementation based on a custom JSON parser that does not use any dependencies is also available.
+An implementation based on a custom JSON parser that does not need any other dependencies is also available.

 Static and dynamic scenarios can be used together.
 Several dynamic callbacks can be added to the interceptor, but only one static configuration is allowed.
 Dynamic callbacks will be used first to